 Good morning!
 It's a beautiful sunny beginning to the day here in Western Pennsylvania.
-I'm working on my 52nd book for Harlequin.
-52nd!
+I'm working on my 63rd book for Harlequin.
+My 69th altogether, when I include books written for other publishers!
+And 73rd when I include the stories I published on my website.
 I'm very excited about that.
-But this is actually my 54th published book.

-My Harlequin Romances are a little (sometimes a lot) more serious than my Silhouettes, but I always deliver a heartwarming story that reminds readers that family and love go hand in hand, and that deep down inside most of us are looking for home – more than a place to hang our hats, but a place to love and be loved.
+My aim is to deliver a heartwarming story that reminds readers that family and love go hand in hand, and that deep down inside most of us are looking for home – more than a place to hang our hats, but a place to love and be loved.

 Sweet, funny or sad, my characters make some serious lemonade out of their lemons!
 Because that's how I see life.
-I have three kids...one of whom has epilepsy.
-Raising him taught me (and my husband and our other two kids) that sometimes a situation that seems bad can have its blessings.
+I have three kids...one of whom struggled withepilepsy and passed away far too soon.
+Raising him taught me (and my husband and our other two children) that sometimes a situation that seems bad can have its blessings.